 Rhabdomyolysis is a serious syndrome due to a direct or indirect muscle injury.
 It results from the death of muscle fibers and release of their contents into the bloodstream.
-This can lead to complications such as renal (kidney) failure.
-This occurs when the kidneys cannot remove waste and concentrated urine.
+This can lead to serious complications such as renal (kidney) failure.
+This means the kidneys cannot remove waste and concentrated urine.
 In rare cases, rhabdomyolysis can even cause death.
 However, prompt treatment often brings a good outcome.
 Here's what you need to know about rhabdomyolysis.

-There are many causes of rhabdomyolysis.
-The most common causes include:
+There are many traumatic and nontraumatic causes of rhabdomyolysis.
+In the first category, causes include: